sejyoti/KS/README.md

-# 76GS
+# KS
-This repository illustrates a specific R method called 76GS, which is used to compute the EMT score by compiling several cancer cell lines under various GSEID and graphing various graphs.
+This repository illustrates a specific R method called KS, which is used to compute the EMT score by compiling several cancer cell lines under various GSEID and graphing various graphs.